lucidarch/docs/content/domains/_index.md

 ## Testing

 Domains contain the tests of their jobs and classes in order to be self-sufficient.
+They are considered to be unit tests so that the domain can provide the guarantee of a working unit, that way we focus on feature tests in the rest of the application.

-Job tests are automatically generated in the corresponding locations upon generating jobs:
+When generating Jobs, their tests are automatically generated in the corresponding locations:

 ```bash
 lucid make:job FetchGitHubRepoInfoJob GitHub